Faculty & Staff

 Allen also served on the board of SCTA (South Carolina Theatre Association) for numerous years while working as Development Director and Marketing Director at a local professional theatre.

-Last year, Allen directed the debut production of our department's Voices to Hear series titled Last Night and the Night Before by Donnetta Grays.
+In Spring 2020, Allen directed the debut production of our department's Voices to Hear series titled Last Night and the Night Before by Donnetta Grays as well as the Spring 2021 virtual production of Rotterdam by John Brittan.

 Voices to Hear is a new series here at USC Upstate that shines a light on recent works from both upcoming and established playwrights whose voices may not be heard otherwise.
 It focuses on diverse characters, themes, and cultures that may not be experienced or appreciated within the confines of the mainstream, commercial theatre.